keglevelmonitor/fermvault/README.md

-💻 Installation
+💻 INSTALLATION

-To install FermVault on your Raspberry Pi, open a terminal and run these three commands, one after another.
+To install FermVault on your Raspberry Pi, follow these instructions to run the three commands.

-Clone the repository:

-Bash
+NOTES ARE IN ALL CAPS!
+DO NOT TYPE NOTES!

+OPEN TERMINAL AND AT THE DEFAULT PROMPT ENTER THESE COMMANDS:

+TO CLONE THE REPOSITORY:
 git clone https://github.com/your-username/fermvault.git
-Move into the new directory:

-Bash

-cd fermvault
-Run the installer:

-Bash
+TO NAVIGATE TO THE PROJECT FOLDER: cd ~/fermvault

+TO INSTALL THE APP ON YOUR PI:
 ./install.sh

 That's it!
-You will now find "FermVault" in your main application menu.
-You can use the "Update" button inside the app for all future updates.
+You will now find "Fermentation Vault" in your application menu under, "Other".
+You can use the "Check for Updates" action inside the app for all future updates.